This article is also available on Medium.

 Our day and night cycle will rely on a set of lights that rotate continuously so that a different light in the set is directed towards the ground depending on the period of the (in-game) day.
-For now, this cycle won’t have any direct impact on the game other than the lighting of the scene.
-However in the final game, it might be similar to Warcraft 3’s day/night cycle and:
+In this basic tutorial project, the cycle won’t have any direct impact on the game other than the lighting of the scene.
+However in your final RTS game, it could be similar to Warcraft 3’s day/night cycle and:

 - change unit’s health regeneration (both yours and the enemy’s/NPCs’)

 - alter unit’s sight of vision

 Thanks to our event system, it will be fairly easy to hook up the “sun is up” or “sun is down” moments to events emitting and thus catch this specific scene property in our other game systems.

 In order to get a continuous light, we’ll actually create 4 directional lights and place them back to back to form a cross: